mousebird-consulting-inc/WhirlyGlobe/tutorial/cartodb_layer.md

 Since we don't really know what's in a vector data set, what format it's in, or how it should look, we need you to fill in the details.
 The MaplyQuadPagingLayer will handle the tiling logic, but you have to actually fetch and display the data.
 It's easier than it sounds.

-You make a new class that implements the MaplyQuadPagingDelegate.
+You make a new class that implements the MaplyPagingDelegate.
 There's one important call to go get your data and then a bunch of WhirlyGlobe-Maply methods to display it.
 The MaplyQuadPagingLayer does the rest.

 ### HelloEarth